 Focus Speed & Technology

-This old guy has Fujifilms older stepping motor; it’s fast at autofocus in daylight but it gets slow in low light.
-It’s also fairly loud so you won’t want to use it for video, but it’s not nearly as loud as the 23mm f1.4 which is a little chatter box.
+This old guy has Fujifilm’s older stepping motor.
+It’s fast at autofocus in daylight but slow in low light.
+It’s also fairly loud, so you won’t want to use it for video, but it’s not nearly as loud as the 23mm f1.4, which is a little chatterbox.

-I personally haven’t had any issues with autofocus on this lens really.
-Because it’s so wide and has relatively deep depth of field, it finds focus almost instantly when in sunlight.
+I personally haven’t had any issues with autofocus on this lens.
+Because it’s so wide and has a relatively deep depth of field, it finds focus almost instantly in sunlight.

 Fujifilm 14mm vs 16mm

-The 16mm is a slightly better all around lens, but the 14 is noticeably wider, which is nice for landscapes.
+The 16mm is a slightly better all-around lens, but the 14 mm is noticeably wider, which is nice for landscapes.

-I’ve had both lenses for quite some time now so I’ll share my personal experience with how I’ve been using them.
+I’ve had both lenses for quite some time now, so I’ll share my experience using them.

-I personally think the 14mm is better for landscape photography just because that extra 2mm makes a difference and I usually like to shoot wider when I can, but 16mm is also great, it really depends on what you need for your shot.
+I personally think 14mm is better for landscape photography just because that extra 2mm makes a difference, and I usually like to shoot wider when I can.
+But 16mm is also great.
+It really depends on what you need for your shot.

-In terms of comparing the two, the 16mm has a slightly bluer cast, but also has slightly better micro-contrast.
-The 16mm is also slightly sharper in the corners and edges, it’s faster at autofocus, quieter and it’s weather resistant.
+In terms of comparing the two, the 16mm has a slightly bluer cast but also slightly better micro-contrast.
+It is also slightly sharper in the corners and edges, faster at autofocus, quieter, and weather-resistant.

 Fujifilm 14mm vs Voigtlander 15mm